 A few weeks ago, I could experience great customer acquisition firsthand.
 We were exploring tools for running our company blog at Levity, something as cutting-edge as ButterCMS.
 A tool thought to survive generations of content creators working for us.
 So we signed up for the trial.
 Along came the standard chain of automated emails – except this one message from Kristen:

 I had read it and thought "hm, it's automated but it has a personal touch at least" – and forgot about it again.
 Three days later, the next one dropped:

 Sure enough, both must have been automated.
 Nonetheless, I liked their product's value proposition and her messages stood out amidst all those well-designed and impersonal post-signup signup emails every company sends out – so I responded.
 What followed was a conversation of 16 emails spread out over several weeks.
 Around the halfway point it was clear to her that we would not choose ButterCMS – our public website runs on Webflow which has a built-in CMS.
 Not ideal but it serves our purpose for now.
 Kristen was as still as caring as on the first day.
 Wow!

-Automated sales processes are the norm nowadays and it makes a lot of sense: It helps filtering and qualifying prospects in a much better way than by hiring dozens of people who ultimately don't cary any more than a computer does.
-But nonetheless, I was grateful for how human the whole ButterCMS journey had been from the point where I actually responded to them.
+Automated sales processes are the norm nowadays and it makes a lot of sense: It helps filter and qualify prospects in a much better way than by hiring dozens of people who ultimately don't carry any more than a computer does.
+Nonetheless, I was grateful for how human the whole ButterCMS journey had been from the point where I actually responded to them.